What is a Level Gauge or Level Indicator?

 Magnetic Level Gauges

 Magnetic level indicators are used to control the fluid level.
-Operating based on Archimedes Buoyancy Principle, such level gauges are highly durable and finds its application for high-pressure temperature and highly toxic or corrosive environments.
-These gauges are able to detect the inter-phase level.
+Operating based on Archimedes’ Buoyancy Principle, such level gauges are highly durable and find their application in high-pressure temperatures and highly toxic, explosive, poisonous, or corrosive environments.
+These types of level instruments are able to detect the inter-phase level.

 Tubular Level Indicators

 The tubular Level indicator is the simplest form of Level indication.
-Used in a low pressure, non-toxic services, Tubular level gauges detect and report the process fluid level through the direct reading of level in tanks or vessels.
+Used in low-pressure, non-toxic services, Tubular level gauges detect and report the process fluid level through the direct reading of level in tanks or vessels.
 It consists of a Glass tube, Packing Material, end blocks, Vent plug, Drain valve, isolation valve, etc.

 Bi-Color Level Gauges